Kullback-Leibler Barycentre of Stochastic Processes: Constrained Kullback--Leibler barycentre

 To solve this constrained optimisation problem, we introduce the associated Lagrangian with Lagrange multiplier $\eta:= (\eta_0, \eta_1)\in\R^2$, that is

 where $\E_{t,x}^\Q[\cdot]$ denotes expectation conditional on $X_t=x$.
-If we set $\eta=(0,0)$, then the problem reduces to finding the (pure) barycentre of the experts' models, i.e., without any constraints, which we discuss in \Cref{def:barycentre} and \Cref{prop:bary}.
+If we set $\eta=(0,0)$, then the problem reduces to finding the (pure) barycentre of the experts' models, i.e., without any constraints, which we discuss in \Cref{sec:barycentre}.
+That is, we first discuss the pure barycentre problem and then tackle the full optimisation problem \eqref{opt:P}.

 For fixed $\eta\in\R^2$, we define the value function

 Note that for each $\eta$, the value function has an associated probability measure that attains the value function.
 Thus, when $\eta$ is chosen to bind the constraints the corresponding probability measure is the solution to optimisation problem \eqref{opt:P}.
 Thus, in a first step, we find for fixed $\eta$ the value function $L_\eta(t,x)$ and in a second step find the optimal $\eta$ such that the constraints are fulfilled.